 - the workmen consent to their transfer.

-- Transfer of non-workmen or for transfers not pursuant to a transfer of undertaking: For non-workmen or where the transfer is not pursuant to a transfer of undertaking, the mode of transfer of employment is via contractual agreement between the transferor entity, employee and transferee entity.
+In relation to the transfer of non-workmen or for transfers not pursuant to a transfer of undertaking: for non-workmen or where the transfer is not pursuant to a transfer of undertaking, the mode of transfer of employment is via contractual agreement between the transferor entity, employee and transferee entity.
 The transfer documentation should capture (1) cessation of employment with the transferor and settlement of dues; (2) commencement of employment with the transferee entity and terms of employment; and (3) consent of the employees to transfer to the transferee entity.
 Typically, such transfers are on terms that are not less favourable applicable immediately before the transfer and employees are generally provided with continuity in service.
-In the event that their employment is to be terminated, the employer would be required to adhere to the process prescribed under their employment agreement and the S&E Acts (if applicable).
+If their employment is to be terminated, the employer would be required to adhere to the process prescribed under their employment agreement and the S&E Acts (if applicable).

 vi Reason for termination and constructive dismissal

-Employment law statutes largely permit for termination of non workmen with notice or payment in lieu of notice in cases of termination simpliciter.
-Employers can terminate employment without notice or payment in lieu of notice in case the termination is on grounds of misconduct.
+Employment law statutes largely permit for termination of non-workmen with notice or payment in lieu of notice in cases of termination simpliciter.
+Employers can terminate employment without notice or payment in lieu of notice if the termination is on grounds of misconduct.
 However, it is required that the employers adhere to the principles of natural justice when determining whether there has been misconduct.
-The law regarding constructive termination is yet to develop in India and currently this concept is not applicable under Indian law.
+The law regarding constructive termination is yet to develop in India, and currently this concept is not applicable under Indian law.

 vii Unions and collective bargaining agreements

 All categories of employees (including executives) are permitted to unionise in India.
-That said, executives generally tend not to unionise or to collectively bargain.
+However, executives generally tend not to unionise or to collectively bargain.

 i Stock-based employee benefits

 Stock-based employee benefits in India are often structured in the form of stock options, restricted stock units, stock appreciation rights, or a hybrid of such forms.
-Issuance of such stock-based benefits is governed by the Companies Act, 2013 (Companies Act) and the regulations promulgated by the Securities and Exchange Board of India (SEBI), as applicable.
+Issuance of such stock-based benefits is governed by the Companies Act and the regulations promulgated by the SEBI, as applicable.

-For companies other than listed companies, issuance of employees' stock options (ESOPs) is governed by the Companies Act and the Companies (Share Capital and Debentures) Rules, 2014 (SCD Rules).
-The Companies Act defines an ESOP to mean an option given to the directors, officers or employees of a company or of its holding company or subsidiary company or companies, if any, giving such persons the benefit or right to purchase, or to subscribe for, the shares of the company at a future date at a predetermined price.
+For companies other than listed companies, issuance of ESOPs is governed by the Companies Act and the Companies (Share Capital and Debentures) Rules, 2014 (the SCD Rules).
+The Companies Act defines an ESOP as an option given to the directors, officers or employees of a company or of its holding company or subsidiary company or companies, if any, giving such persons the benefit or right to purchase, or to subscribe for, the shares of the company at a future date at a predetermined price.

-Unlisted companies: With respect to unlisted companies, he Companies Act and the SCD Rules prescribe, inter alia, the following conditionalities in respect of the issuance of ESOPs:
+With respect to unlisted companies, the Companies Act and the SCD Rules prescribe, inter alia, the following conditionalities in respect of the issuance of ESOPs.

 The following persons are eligible for the receipt of ESOPs: